Hansimov/ai-notes/gpt.md

 # GPT
-This part covers resources for GPT (Generative Pretrained Transformer), especially in LLM
+This part covers resources for GPT (Generative Pretrained Transformer), especially in LLM.

+Currently I'm intrested in two topics:
+* Tricks and prompts for commonly using ChatGPT
+* Fine-tune or train personal or domain-specific GPT engines

 ## Embedding
 * Embeddings - OpenAI API